numpy/numpy/doc/source/user/index.rst

-   This "User Guide" is still a work in progress; some of the material is not organized, and several aspects of NumPy are not yet covered in sufficient detail.
-However, we are continually working to improve the documentation.
+   This "User Guide" is still a work in progress; some of the material is not organized, and several aspects of NumPy are not yet covered sufficient detail.
+We are an open source community continually working to improve the documentation and eagerly encourage interested parties to contribute.
+For information on how to do so, please visit the NumPy `doc wiki <http://docs.scipy.org/numpy/Front%20Page>`_.

    More documentation for NumPy can be found on the `numpy.org
    <http://www.numpy.org>`__ website.

+   Thanks!

 .. toctree::
    :maxdepth: 2